-There are many medical schools in the United States, both public and private, that provide sufficient training for aspiring pediatricians.
-A school's accreditation and affiliations are factors students need to consider when selecting a school.
+There are many medical schools in the United States, both public and private, that provide M.D. programs, as well as residency and fellowship opportunities in pediatrics.

 Top 10 Pediatrician Schools

 In 2016, U.S. News & World Report indicated that these are the ten best pediatric medical schools in the United States: